 "When they see it doesn't need to take 90 days to fill a job, that it can be done in 30, that shows HR is contributing to the bottom line," he says.

-Pamela Wilfong, vice president of HR operations and compliance at Arthur J. Gallagher Co., the large insurance brokerage firm based in Itasca, Ill., agrees with Manzi that HR's use of analytics should drive business results.
+3. Turning Up the Heat Pamela Wilfong, vice president of HR operations and compliance at Arthur J. Gallagher Co., the large insurance brokerage firm based in Itasca, Ill., agrees with Manzi that HR's use of analytics should drive business results.
 Like any fast-growing global company, Gallagher places a very high priority on driving top-line results, she says, adding that HR's focus is on helping the company do just that while reducing expenses to improve operating margins.One way to get there, says Wilfong, is to give managers ready access to strategic information and professional- development tools that will support growth throughout the organization.

 "We must step up and provide [our managers] with the tools, data and analytical capabilities they need to identify trends early on and make informed decisions," she says.
 "This type of analysis requires robust employee data and analytical tools."